RB Leipzig sack American head coach Marsch after Union Berlin defeat

 Marsch's reaction

-Marsch has offered a final parting message to supporters following his dismissal, admitting that he failed to achieve his short-term goals at Red Bull Arena.
+Marsch has offered a final parting message to Leipzig supporters following his dismissal, admitting that he failed to achieve his short-term goals.

 "Unfortunately, we didn't manage to do that – after a discussion with [Leipzig CEO] Oliver Mintzlaff, we came to the joint decision to make a change in the coaching position.